-Another 171 words (12 lines of text) are included under the topic Early Heal Notables in all our PDF Extended History products and printed products wherever possible.
+Another 98 words (7 lines of text) are included under the topic Early Heal Notables in all our PDF Extended History products and printed products wherever possible.

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Heal name or one of its variants:

 Heal Settlers in United States in the 17th Century

 - Julian Heal, who landed in Maryland in 1658

 Heal Settlers in United States in the 18th Century